 VA Medical Centers (VAMCs) purchase these services on behalf of Veterans from State Units on Aging (SUA), Area Agencies on Aging (AAA), and Aging and Disability Resource Centers (ADRC), known collectively as Aging Network Agencies.

-Through a contract with the Veterans Health Administration, the National Resource Center for Participant-Directed Services (NRCPDS) provides program policy support to the VHA Central Office as well as training and assistance to VA Medical Centers that are implementing participant-directed services for Veterans.
+Through contracts with the Veterans Health Administration and the Administration for Community Living, the National Resource Center for Participant-Directed Services (NRCPDS) provides program policy support to the VHA Central Office as well as training and assistance to the VA Medical Centers and their Aging and Disability Agency partners that are implementing participant-directed services for Veterans.